stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/htmlloadoptions/get_blockimportmode/_index.md

 ## HtmlLoadOptions.get_BlockImportMode method

 Gets a value that specifies how properties of block-level elements are imported.
-Default value is Merge.
+Default value is **Merge**.